National Constituent Assembly (Republic of China)

-Boycotted by Chinese Communist Party (CCP) and allies, the Assembly was joined by Chinese Nationalist Party (or Kuomintang, KMT), Young China Party (Youth), and China Democratic Socialist Party (CDSP), with delegates directly or indirectly elected.
+Boycotted by Chinese Communist Party (CCP) and its allies, the Assembly was joined by Chinese Nationalist Party (or Kuomintang, KMT), Young China Party (Youth), and China Democratic Socialist Party (CDSP), with delegates directly or indirectly elected.
 The Constitution drafted by the Assembly was considered to have resulted in the issue of Two Chinas with distinct constitutions.

 Background

 Under Plans (or Fundamentals) of National Reconstruction proposed by Sun Yat-sen, later honoured as founding father of the Republic of China, the revolution was divided into three stages: military-rule, political tutelage, and constitutional government.

-One of the earliest constitutions of the Republic of China was promulgated by Tsao Kun in 1923 (Tsao's Constitution; 曹錕憲法).
+One of the earliest constitutions of the Republic of China was promulgated by Cao Kun in 1923 (Tsao's Constitution; 曹錕憲法).
 The junta based in Canton, led by Sun from Kuomintang, boycotted the enactment and called for the convocation of National Convention for drafting a new constitution.

-Following the Peking Coup in 1924 that overthrown Tsao's government, Sun accepted the invitation by Feng Yu-hsiang to convene National Convention.
-Sun, however, died in 1925 and the Convention was abandoned.
+Following the Beijing Coup in 1924 that overthrown Cao's government, Sun accepted the invitation by Feng Yuxiang to convene National Convention.
+Sun, however, died in 1925 and the convention was abandoned.
 The will left by Sun before his death includes the convocation of such meetings.